-Badrinath is a pilgrimage town and a nagar panchayat in Chamoli district in state of Uttarakhand, India.
+Badrinath is a pilgrimage town and a nagar panchayat, in the Chamoli district of Uttarakhand, India.
 Badrinath is one of the best pilgrimages of India.
 It is believed that Lord Vishnu used to meditate here and Goddess Lakshmi used to shelter him from the sun by standing next to him.
-She turned into Badri called as 'BADRI VISHAL' and Lord Shiva became the Badri-Nath (Lord of Nath).
+Becuase of this, Lakshmi got turned into Badri and called as 'BADRI VISHAL' and Lord Shiva became the Badri-Nath (Lord of Nath).

 It is located at a height of around 3,000 m above sea level.
-Geographically, the town lies in Garhwal hills region.
-It's location on the banks of the Alaknanda River makes it appear even more beautiful and divine.
+Geographically, this town lies in Garhwal hills region.
+Due to its location on the banks of the Alaknanda River makes it appear even more beautiful and divine.

 If you start your travel from Kedarnath, it will take you two days (by road) to reach the holy town of Badrinath.
 The Indo-China border lies in close vicinity of the town.
 En route to this popular Chardham destination, you can also make a visit to Hemkund Sahib, a much known Sikh pilgrimage destination.

 If you want to spend some time shopping, Badrinath is a good place.
 You can decide to purchase items like Ayurvedic medicine, sacred books, electronic goods (made in China), woolens, sea shells, beads, bracelet etc. These items will make for great souvenirs while getting back home.
 While traveling to Badrinath, you should always remember to abide by all the religious rules and guidelines.
 You should also be well informed that non-vegetarian food is not allowed inside Badrinath.
 Alcohol consumption is also strictly prohibited while in the town.
 However, you will find many restaurants serving delicious vegetarian dishes for you to taste.